Intervention 2.1: Emotional Boundary Experiment

 3. Avoiding Over-Perfection and Eeriness

-When AI-generated images appear overly perfect or lack human traits, they often induce a sense of eeriness, reducing perceived warmth and trust (Gu et al., 2024; Le Mile Magazine, 2023).
+When AI-generated images appear overly perfect or lack human traits, they often induce a sense of eeriness, reducing perceived warmth and trust (Gu et al., 2024).

 Experiment Design: Testing Emotional Boundaries of AI Content